cits3007/cits3007.github.io/assets/labs/lab04.md

 It's recommended you complete this lab in pairs, if possible, and discuss your results with your partner.

-The objective of this lab is gain insight into buffer overflow vulnerabilities and see how they can be exploited.
+The objective of this lab is to gain insight into buffer overflow vulnerabilities and see how they can be exploited.
 You will be given a `setuid` program with a buffer overflow vulnerability, and your task is to develop a scheme to exploit the vulnerability and